Guide to Business in Spain logo

 Merely replacing the machinery and/or part of the components or auxiliary production elements, as well as repairs and maintenance and the acquisition of companies are excluded from these definitions.

 Projects must be located in Spain and for new projects not yet started, the start of their implementation must take place within not more than 2 years from the date on which the financing from the FAIPP Fund is formalized.
+However, the items of the project budget that have been executed within the 9 months preceding the application date are also considered eligible.

 The following are considered eligible expenses: